dojowahi/learnAI/README.md

 ### Purpose
 The goal is to get better understanding of Machine learning techniques.
-I have tried implemeting the same alogos via first principles and using Python packages like scikit
+I have tried implemeting the same algos via first principles and using Python packages like scikit

 ### Description
 The Python code showcases how LinearRegression with single and multiple variables, Polynomial Regression and Logistic Regression work.